 What is Prostatectomy?

 A prostatectomy is a surgical procedure for the partial or complete removal of the prostate.
 These types of procedures are required in the cases of Prostate Cancer and Benign Prostatic Hyperplasia (BPH).
-The prostate is a small walnut-shaped gland that produces the seminal fluid that nourishes and transports the sperm.

 Types of Prostatectomy

 The prostate gland is located within the male pelvis area near the urinary bladder.
 It also encases the urethra.
 A radical prostatectomy is the removal of the entire prostate gland.
 There are multiple different methods of performing a radical prostatectomy:

 - Open Radical Prostatectomy – In this procedure, the surgeon will make an incision in the lower abdomen.
 This allows the doctor’s full vision for the removal of the prostate.

 - Laparoscopic Radical Prostatectomy – During a laparoscopic radical prostatectomy, multiple small incisions are made and a laparoscope is placed in the incisions allowing for the vision for the doctor.
 Small, long-handled tools are placed through the incisions in order to remove the prostate gland.

 - Robot-Assisted Laparoscopic Radical Prostatectomy – Similar to the laparoscopic radical prostatectomy, however instead of the doctor holding the tools, they use a robotic machine from a console that assumes a full range of motion from the surgeon.
 At Z Urology we use the DaVinci Robotic Surgery System for or Robot-Assisted Laparoscopic Prostatectomy (RALP).